hazelcast/hazelcast-reference-manual/src/DurableExecutorService.md

 * `pool-size`: Number of executor threads per member for the executor.
 * `durability`: Number of backups in the cluster for the submitted task; default is 1.
 * `capacity`: Executor's task queue capacity; the number of tasks this queue can hold.
+* `quorum-ref`: Name of quorum configuration that you want this Durable Executor Service to use.
+Please see the [Split-Brain Protection for Durable Executor Service section](#split-brain-protection-for-durable-executor-service).